The Christian persecution complex is one of the great marvels of American society. It truly is amazing.

 . . .
 Anyone.

 In religiously oppressive nations, no one has either freedom from religion or freedom of religion, unless you coincidentally happen to voluntarily practice the religion of the state.
 You will be persecuted there for being Christian, or being atheist, or Hindu, Jewish, Buddhist, or basically anything but the exact right kind and amount of Muslim.
+And for being a woman no matter what.

 That is to say, the real persecution of Christians is what happens when a country legislates its citizens’ religion instead of keeping church and state far away from one another.